xAfterLife/505-GUI/README.md

     - Last one Standing
     - Limit the Maximum amount of Rounds played
 * Play with 2~4 Players
-* Custome Sounds and UI-Animations
+* Custom Sounds and UI-Animations

 ## License